 Who is this flashcard deck for?

-This flashcard deck was organized intentionally for RNs, PNs, and Nursing Students with the specific information they need to know in order to identify and interpret EKG results.
-Other medical students or professionals may find value in this deck, too!
+This flashcard deck was organized intentionally for RNs, PNs, and Nursing Students (or nurses transitioning roles) with the specific information they need to know in order to identify and interpret EKG results.
+New telemetry technicians as well as other medical students or professionals may find value in this deck, too!

-It is not intended for cardiac specialists or telemetry technicians who require a more in-depth, technical understanding of EKGs.
+It is not intended for cardiac specialists who require a more in-depth, technical understanding of EKGs.

 What does this deck include?